-The implications of the model were studied empirically using variation across US states in the timing of reforms to their systems of property rights.
+The implications of the model were studied empirically using variation across US states in the timing of reforms to their property rights.
 A robust negative correlation was demonstrated between survival-fertility and reform.
-The presence of a community property law was also shown to lead to earlier reform than English common law.
-The non-monotonic relationship between per-capita wealth and reform, however, was not present, leading to the conclusion that heterogeneity and knowledge of the political-economy mechanism for aggregating preferences may be critical.
+The presence of community property law was also shown to lead to later reform than English common law.
+The non-monotonic relationship between per-capita wealth and reform, however, was not present, leading to the conclusion that heterogeneity and a better understanding of the exact political-economy mechanism for aggregating preferences may be critical.

-It would be of interest to see whether the results of this analysis can be replicated for other countries, particularly in the context of contemporary developing countries.
+In general, it would be of interest to study more deeply the coevolution of economic and political rights and economic development.67 The relationship between the organization of families (e.g., who gives consent in marriage, the existence of polygyny, the ease of divorce, etc.), women's rights, and economic outcomes also deserves to be explored, particularly if one wants to answer the question of why women's rights were extended in the West.68 It would also be of interest to see whether the results of this analysis can be replicated for other countries, particularly in the context of contemporary developing countries.
 It may be possible to find natural variation in survival-fertility (e.g. in the ease of access to/cost of contraception) and variation in local laws that allow more in depth examination of some of the main predictions of the model.
-Exploring variation in the timing of political rights within countries (e.g., across Swiss cantons), with an appropriately modified model, may also shed light on the evolution of women's political rights.65
+Exploring variation in the timing of political rights within countries (e.g., across Swiss cantons), with an appropriately modified model, may also shed light on the evolution of women's political rights.69